akhnafal-aban/akhnafal-aban/README.md

 # Noor Akhnafal Aban

-Backend-leaning generalist in Jakarta.
-I build with Laravel, Python, and Swift — web systems, data pipelines, and iOS apps.
+iOS & Backend Software Engineer in Jakarta.
+I build maintainable digital products with Swift, Laravel, and Python, from backend systems and APIs to native iOS applications.
 Currently open to work.

 ## Featured projects